-In the field of media we call on all professionals working in this field as well as media ethic bodies to
+In the field of media, we call on all professionals working in this field as well as media ethics bodies to

 - Increase positive representation in all fields of media, whether that be in films, tv shows, books, magazine articles and other areas.